-OTTAWA, May 21, 2019 /CNW/ - The Canadian Environmental Assessment Agency (the Agency) must decide whether a federal environmental assessment is required for the proposed Central Ridge Exploration Drilling Project, located approximately 375 kilometres east of St. John's, Newfoundland and Labrador, in the Atlantic Ocean.
+OTTAWA, Jan.
+23, 2020 /CNW/ - The Impact Assessment Agency of Canada (the Agency) is conducting a federal environmental assessment of the Central Ridge Exploration Drilling Project, proposed by Equinor Canada Ltd., located approximately 375 kilometres offshore, east of St. John's, Newfoundland and Labrador.

-- Central Ridge Exploration Drilling Project (Canadian Environmental Assessment Agency)
+- Central Ridge Exploration Drilling Project (Impact Assessment Agency of Canada)

 - Basics of Environmental Assessment (Impact Assessment Agency of Canada)

 SOURCE Impact Assessment Agency of Canada

 For further information: Media Relations, Impact Assessment Agency of Canada, 343-549-3870, [email protected]